Tutorial

 end

-I need to configure my Guardian with my a secret key and how long the json web token is valid.
+I need to configure my Guardian with a secret key and how long the JSON Web Token is valid.

 secret_key: "BY8grm00++tVtByLhHG15he/3GlUG0rOSLmP2/2cbIRwdR4xJk1RHvqGHPFuNcF8",